databrary/www/databrary/input/pages/about/team.md

 # Staff

-All staff can be reached at *'first name'*@databrary.org
+All staff can be reached at *'firstname.lastname'*@databrary.org

 Ahmad Arshad
 : Managing Director